 I shot up out of bed and the entire house was shaking.
 I’d never felt anything like it.
 I opened the door and looked outside and the buildings were all shaking different ways, so it felt like I was in a funhouse.
 And it went on FOR-EVER.
 Our Airbnb host called to ask if we were ok and to reassure us that the house is extremely well-built so not to worry.

-We found out later, it was an 8.1 magnitude (i.e. huge) and unfortunately, the same earthquake that devastated so many parts of Mexico City.
+It was an 8.1 magnitude (i.e. huge) and unfortunately the same earthquake that devastated so many parts of Mexico City.
 Since then, we’ve experienced several smaller earthquakes and they’ve become like no big deal.
 Ha – never thought I’d say that!